uumak/uumak/README.md

 🤔 I'm looking for help with more hands experience internship.

-📫 How to reach me: Linkedin, Gmail
+📫 How to reach me: makanjuolayusuf@gmail.com

 😄 Pronouns: He/Him